MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-authenticate-in-python.md

 client = DeployClient(HOST, use=MLServer, auth=context)
 ```

+This code calls the `/user/login` API and requires a username and password.

 |Argument|Description|
 |--- | --- |
 |host endpoint|Required.
 The Machine Learning Server HTTP/HTTPS endpoint, including the port number.
 You can find this endpoint on the first screen when you [launch the administration utility](../configure-use-admin-utility.md#launch).|
 |username|Required.
 Enter your AD or [local Machine Learning Server](../configure-authentication.md#local) username.|
 |password|Required.
 Enter the password.|

->[!NOTE]
->If you do not know your connection settings, contact your administrator.
-This code calls the `/user/login` API and requires a username and password.

 ## Cloud authentication (AAD)